nhshackday/outbreak/README.md

-This is outbreak - an [OPAL](https://github.com/openhealthcare/opal) project.
+This is outbreak - an [NHS Hack Day](http://nhshackday.com) project.

 To get started, run the following commands: